 This dark purplish colouring is fire stain and is caused by oxidisation, effecting metal alloys containing copper such as sterling silver - but don’t worry, it can be fixed!
 Did you know that sterling silver alloy is made up of 92.5% pure silver and 7.5% copper or other metals?

-In this post, we share with you the difference between fair scale and fire stain, as well as how to prevent and remove it from your handmade jewellery.
+In this post, we share with you the difference between fire scale and fire stain, as well as how to prevent and remove it from your handmade jewellery.

 Fire scale naturally develops during the soldering process, where oxygen in the air comes into contact with the surface of metal, oxidising the copper content within the metal and bringing copper oxide to the surface.
 This usually appears as a grey or dark black colour.

 The photos show an example from Kim's 12 Months Of Metal series showing you before and after of pickling your piece.

 Fire stain doesn’t usually become apparent until the final stages of polishing your jewellery – which is frustrating when you think you’re coming to the end!